-For new members in the Signify Innovations family, we enhanced our 'First Impressions' program.
-This program enables to induct the new joiners in Lighting business environment as well as helps them transition to their new role smoothly by providing the right tools to accelerate at our organization.
+For new members in the Signify Innovations family, we revamped our 'First Impressions' program for commercial organization and continued successful implementation "Plug-In" program for SIL, Bangalore site.
+'First Impressions' enables to induct the new joiners in Lighting business environment as well as helps them transition to their new role smoothly by providing the right tools to accelerate at our organization.
 Subject matter experts run various sessions during the induction program followed by market visits and shadowing which enable the new joiners to start understanding the business and give their best at their professional roles.
+This year we introduced Check-Ins by HRBP and Hiring Manager/Hiring Manager plus 1 in addition to online employee experience survey through the tool called 'Litmus World'.